tomgrean/sdcv/README.md

 3. text(code name 'm') is showed with basic HTML support.
 #### Dictionaries directory layout and ordering
 Actually there is only one rule for sdwv to find dictionaries in **dictionary path**: each dictionary has one unique file name but with different extentions.
 Using identical name in different directories will make a lot of confusion.
 For the sake of ease, one directory for one dictionary.
-The ordering depends on the full path of the dictionary file. rename the directory of each dictionary and prefix it with _01-_, _12-_, _32-_, etc. to make them ordered.
+Besides the CLI -u option, the ordering depends on the full path of the dictionary file name. rename the directory of each dictionary and prefix it with _01-_, _12-_, _32-_, etc. to make them ordered.
 For example:
 ```
 $ find /usr/share/stardict/dic/ | sort | grep -v res
 /usr/share/stardict/dic/